 “The committee tasked us with the planning and completion of an inclusive and productive process.”

 “General understanding offers guidance for the implementation committee.”

 And: “An outward and honest marketing position achieves awesome goals…”

-“Tasked,” of course, is a new noun, converted from the verb “task” by modern Newspeak.…
+“Tasked,” of course, is a new verb, converted from the noun “task” by modern Newspeak.…

 EXCERPT ONLY: For the complete text of “Churchill and the Baltic” with endnotes, please go to this page on the Hillsdale College Churchill Project.

 Soviet Ambassador Ivan Maisky was a “Bollinger Bolshevik” who mixed support for Communism with a love of Western luxury.
 Friendly to Churchill, he knew the Englishman hoped to separate Hitler and Stalin, even after World War II had started.

 But Maisky tended to see what he wished to see.
 In December he recorded: “The British Government announces its readiness to recognize ‘de facto’ the changes in the Baltics so as to settle ‘de jure’ the whole issue later, probably after the war.”
 There was no such announcement.…

 Fateful Questions, September 1943-April 1944, nineteenth of a projected twenty-three document volumes in the official biography, Winston S. Churchill, is reviewed by historian Andrew Roberts in Commentary.

 These volumes comprise “every important document of any kind that concerns Churchill.”
 The present volume sets the size record.
 Fateful Questions is 2,752 pages long, representing an average of more than eleven pages per day.
 Yet at $60, it is a tremendous bargain.
 Order your copy from the Hillsdale College Bookstore.